 The target may be relocated between rounds, but not while a round is in progress.
+See also 3.2.6Suspending a round.

 4.3.
 Automatic Measuring Device

 The centre of the target must be an automatic device with a 'dead centre' disc of 2cm in diameter in a contrasting colour.
 The automatic measuring device must be capable of measuring to a minimum distance of 15cm from the edge of 'dead centre' disc in increments of 1cm.
 The device must be set on a solid base plate.
 It must be fixed and kept as flat as possible at the level of the target.
 The same diameter of the dead centre disc must be used throughout the whole competition.
 The Chief Judge shall approve the automatic measuring device.